umd-dslam/splinter/README.md

 ## Splinter

 Splinter is a VS Code extension that finds and categorizes ORM operations in a codebase, following the taxonomy in the paper [Are Database System Researchers Making Correct Assumptions about Transaction Workloads?](https://dl.acm.org/doi/10.1145/3725268).
+The list of repositories analyzed and the corresponding git commit hash is included in the paper.

 - **Supported ORMs**:
   - **TypeORM**: analyzer powered by `@ctring/splinter-eslint` (https://github.com/umd-dslam/splinter-eslint)